 At least eight times during the semester, you should respond to and dialogue with a brief essay posted by a colleague (10 points for each response).
 Responses must be posted by the time indicated by the instructor on the day before class and should be between 150 and 300 words in length.
-Students are encouraged to read all essays of fellow students.
-Additional responses meeting the criteria indicated will be considered at the end of the semester.
+Students are encouraged to read all the essays-responses of fellow students.
+Additional responses meeting the criteria indicated will be considered during grading at the end of the semester.